neumino/neumino.github.io/movies.md

-### Into the Dark: Culture Shock
+### Killers Anonymous
-*Released on 2019-07-04, vote average 5*
+*Released on 2019-06-27, vote average 3.8*

-A young Mexican woman crosses the border in search of the American dream, only to instead find her worst nightmare lying within.
+A failed attempt to murder a Senator is connected to a group meeting secretly to discuss their darkest urges—to take lives.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/tM2E3LUYPig?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/bmRieb7Nwic?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### My Days of Mercy
+*Released on 2019-07-04, vote average 8*

+The daughter of a man on death row falls in love with a woman on the opposing side of her family&#39;s political cause.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/AUHJYcxB-vE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>